Jessica Killings Puts Her Cleavage On Display In Plunging Sports Bra & Camo Leggings

 "So naturally pretty," opined fellow model and radio/TV personality Jessica Hall.

-“@jessicakillings you are so amazing and awesome,” wrote another admirer.
-“Much love.”
+"@jessicakillings you are so amazing and awesome," wrote another admirer.

-“I worked out today but I doubt it was as hard as you,” confessed a fourth commenter.
+"I really admire your dedication.""I worked out today but I doubt it was as hard as you," confessed a fourth commenter.
 With a myriad of exercise apparatus visible behind her in the frame, Killings stood confidently before the mirror wall with one hand resting on her hip and the other holding her smartphone out to snap the self-photo.
-Her dark, squinting eyes were locked onto the device’s screen as she captured the image and her plump lips were parted in a seemingly suggestive manner.
+Her dark, squinting eyes were locked onto the device's screen as she captured the image and her plump lips were parted in a seemingly suggestive manner.

 Killings rocked a black sports bra that plummeted beyond the middle point of her perky bustline.
-As a result, a sizable amount of cleavage and large swaths of her breasts were visible in the shot.
+As a result, a sizable amount of cleavage and large portions of her breasts were visible in the shot.
 Below the tiny top, her taut, upper abdominal area was also well-evidenced.

 In the bottom half of the picture, she was shown shifting her hips and gym-honed booty to her left side, which put an eye-catching emphasis on her compact curves.